DOL-003/dol-003-web/lib/compendium/sticks/thumbsticks.md

 ### Loose fitting stick

+Aftermarket sticks and even OEM sticks can sometimes not fit tightly on the stickbox peg.
+When this happens, put a small piece of material like tape or plastic wrap around the top of the peg to make the thumbstick more snug.
+For more information including some other potential solutions, check out [this guide](https://dqcontrollers.godaddysites.com/fix-my-sticks/f/my-stick-is-loose-it-comes-off-the-post){:target="\_blank"} by DQ Controllers.

+### Stick rubbing on shell

+Aftermarket sticks often sit too low, which makes the rubber stick cap rub on the top of the gate.
+To fix it, put a tiny ball of tin foil or another hard object in the stick's slot to make it sit higher on the stickbox peg.
+For photos and alternate solutions, see [this guide](https://dqcontrollers.godaddysites.com/fix-my-sticks/f/my-stick-feels-like-the-rubber-is-rubbing-on-the-shell){:target="\_blank"} by DQ Controllers.

 ## Replacements

 There is no consistent source for standalone OEM sticks, new or used, except for other GCCs.
 Resin sticks are a popular alternative, especially because they can be made in practically any color, with or without OEM-like rubber caps.